Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-Meteorology conditions have been central to nearly every environmental fire danger risk system worldwide.
-High temperatures, low relative humidity, insufficient precipitation or drought periods, and strong winds have been demonstrated to be critical factors in fire occurrence \citep{zacharakis_integrated_2023, keane_mapping_2001}.
-On the other hand, climate conditions refer to the long-term average weather conditions and their variations in a region.
-Climate conditions can control plant distribution, prevailing wind directions, and life cycles \citep{tavakkoli_piralilou_google_2022}, making them useful for predicting large-scale fire risk over the course of one to several years, even decades.
+Weather and climate factors are major drivers of wildfire activity, influencing the occurrence, burned area, and fire behavior \citep{swetnam1990fire, bessie1995relative, abatzoglou2013relationships}.
+Weather conditions are central to almost all global fire danger risk systems.
+High temperatures, low relative humidity, insufficient precipitation, and strong winds have been proven to be key factors in the ignition of fires in the short term \citep{keane_mapping_2001, zacharakis_integrated_2023}, and they also affect fire size and spread \citep{abatzoglou2011relative}.
+On the other hand, climate conditions generally refer to the long-term weather conditions of a region and their variations.
+Some studies specifically define these as the collective atmospheric conditions months or even years before the start of the fire season, emphasizing the use of prior climate conditions to convert fuel conditions into wildfire potential \citep{abatzoglou2013relationships}.
+This approach enables predictions of large-scale fire risks over seasonal, annual, or even multi-decadal time scales.